The Civic Quarter project will build on the vision for the Market Square that was agreed in March 2022.

 Market traders

-We know that some traders have concerns about the proposals, including the mix of permanent and demountable stalls being considered.
+We know that some traders continue to have concerns about the proposals.

-As we move forward with the design work, we will continue to work with markets experts and Cambridge Market traders to identify suitable new stalls - permanent and demountable - that would be sturdy enough for all weather and would work for traders, using designs that have been stress tested by market traders in other places.
+As we move forward with the design work, we will continue to work with markets experts and traders to identify suitable new stalls - fixed and demountable - that would be sturdy enough for all weather and would work for traders, using designs that have been stress tested by market traders in other places.
+We still have plenty of time after a planning application is submitted to finalise the detail of fixed and demountable stalls on the market.

 Pedestrians